 Water resistance: IP54

 The 500 Lumen Nitecore TINI 2 Lumen USB-C Rechargeable Keychain Flashlight is crazy bright.
 It is far and away the best keychain flashlight we have ever used because it is the brightest keychain flashlight we have ever used.
 Even better than the old 380lumen one.

 The Nitecore keychain flashlight is about 2x the price of the AAA Lumintop EDC01, but as noted, this flashlight is crazy bright and small.
 Best feature?
-It recharges using micro USB!
+It recharges using USB-C!
 No external batteries required.
 This is brightest small flashlight we have, hands down.

 Note: The charge does get used up fairly quickly if you run it at max lumen power.
 But even at lower 200 lumen it's so bright it's easy to see around in a completely dark room with this tiny keychain flashlight.